dictu-lang/Dictu/docs/docs/classes.md

 ## Annotations

-Annotations are metadata that are applied to classes that by themselves have no impact.
-They, however, can provide user defined changes at runtime to given classes.
+Annotations are metadata that are applied to classes and methods that by themselves have no impact.
+They, however, can provide user defined changes at runtime.

 ```cs
 @Annotation